Winston Yap

 Winston Yap was a former Singapore international football player who last played for Woodlands Wellington in the S-League.

 He retired in 2010 to pursue a career in coaching, making it his third and final retirement from professional football.

+Career

 Club career

 Previously, he played for Tampines Rovers and Gombak United.

 He retired twice, from 2005 & 2009.
 However, he made a comeback with Gombak United & Woodlands Wellington F.C.

 He won four S.League titles, three with SAFFC in 1997, 1998, and 2002, and one with Geylang United in 2001.

 International career

 He played twice for the National Squad in 2002 and has not played for it since.